Skip to content

 Some friendships begin with a conversation.
 For recent AUM graduate Arlyssea Thomas, they began with a guitar.

-Inspired by a desire to learn to play the guitar, Thomas founded the AUM Guitar Club to bring students together through a shared passion for the instrument.
+Inspired by her longtime desire to learn to play the guitar, Thomas founded the AUM Guitar Club to bring students together through a shared passion for the instrument.
+She graduated in May 2026 with a degree in nursing.

-Although Thomas has graduated, the community she created continues to grow.
+The community Thomas created continues to grow.
 This fall, the Guitar Club will begin its second semester as an official student organization, welcoming new Warhawks eager to learn, play and connect through music.

-Before graduating in Spring 2026, Thomas launched the Guitar Club to create a welcoming community where students of all experience levels could learn, practice, and enjoy music together, said Brandi Kitts, a senior majoring in early childhood education and the club’s current president.
+Thomas created a welcoming environment where students of all experience levels could learn, practice and enjoy music together, said Brandi Kitts, a senior majoring in early childhood education and the club’s current president.

 “Arlyssea wanted to learn guitar and noticed that other students had similar interests,” Kitts said.
 “She wanted to create a community where AUM students could learn and play the instrument together.”